demetrius-mp/sesg/docs/the-algorithm.md

 !!! note "What are similar words?"
     Similar words are words that are contextually similar, not with similar characters.

-This package provides a BERT-based word enrichment strategy: [BERT][sesg.search_string.SimilarWordsFinder].
+This package provides a BERT-based word enrichment strategy: [BERT][sesg.similar_words.bert_strategy.BertSimilarWordsGenerator].

 Below you will find details on the implementation of the strategy.